belieflab/prl/README.md

                         }
                     }

-                    streak increses up to 9
-                    you can keep streak if you get two strikes if you get three strikes, then streak and strikes reset
+                    streak increses up to 9; once it gets to 9, reset you can keep streak if you get two strikes if you get three strikes, then streak and strikes reset; once it gets to 3, reset

 at 81st trial there is a shift to the hard condition (and also a randomization of the deck probabilities)